londonb/SalonCodeReviewJava/README.md

 $ postgres
 ```

-Open a new tab in terminal and create the `best-restaurants` database:
+Open a new tab in terminal and create the `hair_salon` database:
 ```
 $ psql
-# CREATE DATABASE best_restaurants;
+# CREATE DATABASE hair_salon;
-$ psql best_restaurants < best_restaurants.sql
+$ psql hair_salon < hair_salon.sql
 ```

 Navigate back to the directory where this repository has been cloned and run gradle:
 ```
 $ gradle run
 ```
+Open your web browser of choice to localhost:4567

+## Technologies Used

+Java, Spark, Junit, Velocity, Fluentlenium, Bootstrap, SQL
 ## Legal

 Copyright (c) 2016 Author Brad London